Delaware Speedway: Pro Late Models

-Super Stock
+Super Stocks

-This class is made up of mid-1970s through mid-1980s North American vehicles.
-The cars are sometimes described as "The Late Model of Yesterday" in reference to their similar look to the old Late Model class.
-The cars have been modified with safety and performance in mind.
-The division was known as the "Street Stock" class until its name was changed to "Super Stock" several races into the 2007 season.
-The change occurred as a result of gradual improvements to the quality of the cars in recent years and the signing of a new sponsor to the division.
-The speedway announced that more modern muscle car body packages will be introduced for the 2011 season including Dodge Challenger, Chevrolet Camaro, and Ford Mustang.
+The Delaware Speedway Super Stock division has seen a large transformation over the past decade from what was formerly known as the Street Stocks, to the muscle car bodied Super Stocks race fans have now come to know.
+One of the largest series at the track in terms of number of races and drivers in the series, the Super Stocks have become a staple in the weekly show.

 V8 Stock

 The V8 Stock division is one of the newest at Delaware Speedway, however the series has roots dating far back into the track's history with the Enduro Series, which thrived in the 80's and 90's.
 After the collapse of the Enduro series, the V8 Stock division was born as a weekly series.
 These full bodied stock cars and trucks have in a way taken over where the Street Stock division was in the 90's before its evolution to the Super Stocks.
 In recent years the V8 Stock Series has seen car counts grow to record numbers with more drivers entering from the Bone Stocks.
 In 2019 the Division was combined with the V8 Truck division, allowing drivers to compete with an array of V8 style vehicles.